Activating your Metabase commercial license

 You’ll also need to set up a dedicated application database to store your Metabase data.

-There are two ways to enter your license when self-hosting Metabase:
+There are two ways to activate your license when self-hosting Metabase:

 - When Metabase is running: go to Settings > Admin settings, and click License and Billing in the lefthand sidebar.
 Paste in your license token under License and click Activate.